kubevela/kubevela.github.io/docs/platform-engineers/workflow/cue-actions.md

 ```
 ### Usage
 ```
-// You can use configmap.data after this action.
+// You can use configmap.value.data after this action.
 configmap: op.#Read & {
    value: {
       kind: "ConfigMap"